 Attitudes on satisfaction with the quality of life and exercise culture were analysed on a total sample of respondents consisting of 200 female students from the Faculty of Educational Sciences of the University of Sarajevo, divided into two subsamples comprising 100 students from the Department of Education and Rehabilitation and 100 students from the Department of Early Childhood Education and Care.
 A survey questionnaire consisting of 21 questions encompassing the mentioned areas was created for the purpose of the research.
 The survey was conducted during the academic year 2020/21.
-The aim of this paper is to determine the differences in attitudes on the quality of life and life satisfaction as well as exercise culture between the female students of the Department of Early Childhood Education and Care of the University of Sarajevo's Faculty of Educational Sciences.
+The aim of this paper is to determine the differences in attitudes on the quality of life and life satisfaction as well as exercise culture between the female students of the Department of Education and Rehabilitation and the female students from the department of Early Childhood Education and Care of the University of Sarajevo's Faculty of Educational Sciences.
 The research results indicate that there are statistically significant differences between the examined groups at the level of Sig. = .001 on the quality of life and exercise culture favouring the students form the Department of Early Childhood Education and Care.